 From Seelen to Qubiqa

-Seelen was founded by Svend O. von Seelen under very modest circumstances near the harbour in Esbjerg.
-During the first years, the company mainly made traditional forging works for a number of industries.
+Seelen was founded by Svend O. von Seelen under very modest circumstances near the harbor in Esbjerg.
+During the first years, the company mainly made traditional forging works for several industries.

 Seelen founded its subsidiary, POL-EL A/S in Poland.
-POL-EL was to manufacture switchboards and be the basis for the outsourcing of mechanical components constructed at Seelen A/S.
+POL-EL was to manufacture switchboards and be the basis for outsourcing mechanical components constructed at Seelen A/S.

 Lars Schou sold Seelen to the holding company Industrial Automation Group A/S (the former Jokan Invest A/S), which already owned Seelen’s business partner Jokan A/S.

 Following some rather turbulent years, Seelen A/S and its subsidiary Pol-El A/S in Poland were sold to the investment company Odin Equity Partners (now BWB Partners) and merged with the former Univeyor A/S and the former Nordplan A/S.

 Seelen’s CEO, Axel Manøe Jepsen, was appointed CEO of the Qubiqa Group, and Esbjerg became the location of the company’s headquarters.
 Seelen A/S changed names to Qubiqa Esbjerg A/S. POL-EL changed name to Qubiqa Sp. z o.o.
 Axel Manøe Jepsen remained CEO of Qubiqa Esbjerg A/S.